changeworld/azure-docs.pl-pl/articles/container-registry/container-registry-tutorial-build-task.md

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]

-Jeśli chcesz korzystać z interfejsu wiersza polecenia platformy Azure lokalnie, musisz mieć zainstalowany interfejs wiersza polecenia platformy Azure w wersji **2.0.46** lub nowszej i zalogować się przy użyciu [AZ login][az-login].
+If you'd like to use the Azure CLI locally, you must have Azure CLI version **2.0.46** or later installed  and logged in with [az login][az-login].
 Uruchom polecenie `az --version`, aby dowiedzieć się, jaka wersja jest używana.
-Jeśli konieczne jest zainstalowanie lub uaktualnienie interfejsu wiersza polecenia, zobacz [Instalowanie interfejsu wiersza polecenia platformy Azure][azure-cli].
+If you need to install or upgrade the CLI, see [Install Azure CLI][azure-cli].

 [!INCLUDE [container-registry-task-tutorial-prereq.md](../../includes/container-registry-task-tutorial-prereq.md)]